 The ATMIOC_GETIOSTAT ioctl() command retrieves driver-internal I/O statistics.

-'''
+This command does not cause any interaction between the hardware and the IRIS ATM driver.

-ioctl (fd_atm, ATMIOC_GETIOSTAT, &iostat);
+Use the following format: ioctl (fd_atm, ATMIOC_GETIOSTAT, &iostat);

-'''

 where iostat is an atm_iostat_t structure.

 The argument is a pointer to an atm_iostat_t structure.